dong-michael/contact-tracer/README.md

 ## User stories

-- As a user, I want to be able to keep a list of everyone's contact information
+- As a user, I want to be able to enter a persons' name and phone number and store it in a visitor's list
-- As a user, I want to be able to enter a persons' name, and a phone number
+- As a user, I want to be able to retrieve the names & phone number of people in my visitor's list that came in on a certain time or date
-- As a user, I want to be able to retrieve the names & contact of people that have visited at a certain time or date
+- As a user, I want to be able to remove people from my visitor's list
-- As a user, I want to be able to remove people from my has-been-here list
+- As a user, I want to be able to retrieve the names of people who have screened positive from my visitor's list
-- As a user, I want to be able to set a person's value to screened positive
+- As a user, I want to be able to change the date or time of people in my visitor's list

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly, but they will appear correctly on GitHub.
+- As a user, I want to be able to change the status of a person in my visitor's list